 425.623 - Transportation Policy in a Carbon-constrained World

-Topics include the assessment of wind resources, basic principles of wind turbines and power transmission, electricity markets and wind power, technological and economic aspects of storage of intermittent wind power, legal issues at state and federal levels, international water issues, and environmental impact assessment processes for wind developments.
+Topics include the assessment of wind resources, basic principles of wind turbines and power transmission, electric markets and wind power, technological and economic aspect of storage of intermittent wind power, legal issues at state and federal levels, international water issues, and environmental impact assessment processes for wind developments.
 Offered on-site at least once every two years.
 Prerequisite: 425.601 Principles and Applications of Energy Technology.

 425.625 - Solar Energy:Science, Technology & Policy

-This course focuses on the two primary solar technologies in the contemporary market; photovoltaic cells (PV) and concentrated solar power (CSP), with a focus on PV.
-The course will investigate techniques for increasing efficiency, expanding storage and decreasing price.
+This course focuses on the two primary solar technologies i the contemporary market: photovoltaic cells and concentrate solar power, with a focus on PV.
+The course will investigate techniques for increasing efficiency, expanding storage, and decreasing price.
 Solar energy for use as both distributed and grid-independent resources is considered.
-The course covers science and technologies as well as the environmental impact of solar technologies.
-Additionally, the course examines the market structure considerations for solar technology development.
+The course covers science and technologies, as well as the environmental impact on solar technologies.
+Additionally, the course examines the main structure considerations for solar technology development.
 Prerequisite: 425.601 Principles and Applications of Energy Technology.

 425.628 - Renewable Energy Project Development and Finance

-This course examines the legal and regulatory issues associated with renewable energy projects (wind, solar, geothermal, etc ).
+This course examines the legal and regulatory issues associated with renewable energy projects (wind, solar, geothermal, etc?).
 Various ownership arrangements and contract agreements for successful development and financing will be examined.
 The federal and state level regulatory structure governing renewable energy project development and finance will be studied.
 Offered onsite at least once every two years.
 Prerequisite: Carbon Management and Finance

 425.629 - Energy Efficiency: Demand Side Options

-The focus of this course is reduction of energy use on the demand side with focus on buildings (their structure, design, the contents, e.g., refrigerators, standards, integration) and communities, and to a lesser extent industry technologies (e.g., timber, concrete).
+The focus of this course is a reduction of energy use on the demand side with a focus on buildings (their structure, design, and the contents, e.g., refrigerators, standards, and integration) and communities, and, to a lesser extent, industry technologies (e.g., timber and concrete).
 The course will also cover general concepts in demand side management and the benefits and implementation of a smart grid system.
 The course covers both technology and policy of energy efficiency.
-Prerequisite: Science of Climate Change and Its Impacts, Climate Change Policy Analysis.
+Prerequisite: 425.602 Science of Climate Change and Its Impacts, 425.603 Climate Change Policy Analysis.

 425.630 - Cities and Climate Change